IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

       replicas: 1
 ```

-11. A alternate way pods can access data and applications is using the **mountList**.
+13. For **LSF on Kubernetes** clusters an alternate way pods can access data and applications is using the **mountList**.
 This mounts the list of provided paths from the host into the pod.
 The path must exist on the worker node.
 This is not available on OpenShift.
 ```yaml
     mountList:
       - /usr/local
 ```

-12. The LSF GUI uses a database.
+14. For **LSF on Kubernetes** clusters the LSF GUI uses a database.
 The GUI container communicates with the database container with the aid of a password.
 The password is provided via a secret.
 The name of the secret is provided in the LSF clsuter spec file as:
 ```yaml
 spec:
   gui: